ferluaz/ferluaz/README.md

-- 👋 Hi, I’m Fernando;
+- 👋 Hello world!
+I’m Fernando;
-- 👀 I’m interested in make better codes;
 - 🌱 I’m currently learning javaScript;
-- 📫 How to reach me fernandoluan1953@hotmail.com;
+- 📫 fernandoluan1953@hotmail.com;

 <!---
 ferluaz/ferluaz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.